g-P51D/simple/docs.md

 This documentation describes how to use the Pavel automated toothbrush.

+This is a new line for Exercise 12 too.

 Note that this toothbrush is totally safe to use for children,  adults, wildlife, or pets.